shafeehshakkir/madlibs-game/README.md

 ## Features
 - Interactive prompts for adjectives, nouns, verbs, and more.
-- Generates a unique and funny story based on user inputs.
+- Generates a unique story based on user inputs.
-- Replayable for endless fun!
+- Replayable

 ## How to Play
 1. Run the Python script (`madlibs.py`).